 The Board of Trustees shall hold an annual meeting for the resolution of matters related to the responsibilities assigned to the trustees and for the election of officers.
-Unless otherwise ordered by the chair of the Board of Trustees, this meeting shall be at the time and place of the annual meeting of the members of the Foundation.
+Unless otherwise ordered by the chair of the Board of Trustees, this meeting shall be at the time and place of the AAFS Annual Scientific Meeting.